 Should You Visit Tokyo Disney Resort in 2022?

-If, and it’s a big IF, Japan does open up to foreigners in the next few months then going to Tokyo Disney Resort will probably lead to a nice experience.
+When Japan does open up to foreigners going to Tokyo Disney Resort will probably lead to a nice experience.
 Masks will likely be required but crowd levels will be much lower than usual.
 Does that mean you should go to Japan in 2022, again, if travel opens up?
-That really depends on you but I would not start planning a trip anytime soon.
-Simply in terms of a park experience, guests will likely find a modified experience albeit one with shorter lines.
+If you’re able to go in the autumn months then most people fully recommend that!

 Regardless of when you’re able to visit Tokyo Disney Resort we know that you’ll have the time of your life.
 These are two of the best Disney Parks in the world and Japan as a whole is a beautiful place to discover.
 We couldn’t recommend traveling there highly enough.